Belmar Joseph

-Belmar Joseph (born 13 October 2005) is a footballer who plays as a midfielder for FC Sion.
+Belmar Joseph (born 13 October 2005) is a footballer who plays as a midfielder for USL Championship club Monterey Bay FC on loan from FC Sion.
 Born in the United States, he is a Haiti international.

 Early life

 Joseph was born on 13 October 2005 in West Orange, New Jersey, United States, where he grew up.
 At the age of thirteen, he moved with his family to Paris, France before returning to the United States one year later, where he attended St. Benedict's Preparatory School.

 Club career

 As a youth player, Joseph joined the youth academy of French Ligue 1 side PSG.
 Following his stint there, he joined the youth academy of American side Cedar Stars Rush, where he started his senior career.
 In 2024, he signed for Swiss side Sion after playing for the Villanova Wildcats, the soccer team of Villanova University in the United States.

+On January 16, 2026, it was announced that Belmar would join Monterey Bay FC on loan for the 2026 USL Championship season.

 International career

 Joseph played for the Haiti national under-20 football team for 2024 CONCACAF U-20 Championship qualifying, helping the team achieve qualification to the 2024 CONCACAF U-20 Championship.
 The same year, he played for the Haiti national football team in the UEFA Nations League.